devopsmalmo/meetups/README.md

 - Repository for requesting DevOps Malmö Meetup talk.
 - This Repository Contains Meetups and Speakers Information For DevOps Malmö Meetup Group.

+# Meetups are Temporary Canceled due to (COVID-19)

+To take care of our Members and Health of people around us, We decided to go safe and protect our Community.
+We will monitor *The Public Health Agency of Sweden - Folkhälsomyndigheten* and update for next meetups.
+No date is currently known, we will update Readme once we know more.

+- We will host only *Online Meetups*.

 ## Meetups and Talks

 By adding your checkbox, you are approving [DevOps Malmö Meetup group guidelines for speakers](guidelines.md).